How To Save a Marriage

 Page Contents

-What is the Meaning of an Extra Marital Affair?
+What is an Extra Marital Affair?

 The Miriam-Webster dictionary defines an extramarital affair as “being sexual intercourse between a married person and someone other than his or her spouse (adulterous).